hardikrajani/ting-bank/README.md

 ### Extending the example

-I can stil add following
+I can still add following

 1. Liferay CMS - Portlet based UI to allow end user to access the APIs
 2. Docker - For containerization